 Mental health treatment and care

 Our multidisciplinary team has the expertise and experience to treat a variety of psychiatric conditions.
-This service is suitable for adults aged 18 upwards, and offers personalised treatment programmes for a broad range of mental health conditions, including stress, depression, anxiety and post traumatic stress disorder.
+This service is suitable for adults aged 18 upwards, and offers personalised treatment programmes for a broad range of mental health conditions.
 Following admission, all clients are offered direct psychological support.
 Additionally, treatment will be offered if there is a specific need raised by the multidisciplinary team.

 Psychological treatment can include a variety of therapeutic interventions including: